 W

-ins are the single most determining factor that get a team to the playoffs.
-By evaluating teams across the NBA, we set out to identify which strategic factors (2 point shots, 3 point shots, offensive rebounds, etc.) contribute to wins?
-Secondly, of those strategic factors, which were the most influential?
-Thirdly, what type of utility or tool could be provided to coaches to assist with managing playoff progress, or more importantly equip coaches with information to evaluate incoming free agents in the upcoming season?
+ins are the single most important factor that allow a team to participate in the NBA playoffs.
+By evaluating team statistics in the NBA for the previous four seasons, we set out to identify which statistics contribute to wins.
+Secondly, of those strategic statistics, which were the most influential?
+Thirdly, what type of utility or tool could be provided to coaches to assist with managing team progress; or more importantly, equip coaches with information to evaluate incoming free agents in the upcoming season?

-The major deliverable for this project is our online prediction tool that takes into account, the most influential factors leading to a teams wins and a flexible prediction model that the LA coaches can use to boost the Lakers chances at making it to the Western Conference playoffs.
+The major deliverable for this project is our online prediction tool that takes into account the most influential factors leading to the Los Angeles Lakers’ wins total and a flexible prediction model that the management can use to boost the Lakers chances at making it to the Western Conference playoffs.

 Section 2 describes the methodology used to obtain the NBA data for the regression analysis and the database infrastructure setup.
 Section 3 describes the regression analysis methodology and findings.
 Section 4 describes the integration and effort to visualize the regression findings on the web platform and Section 5 discusses future work.